cambiotraining/sars-cov-2-genomics/materials/05-software/01-managing_software.md

 _Conda_ and _Mamba_ are package managers commonly used in data science, scientific computing, and bioinformatics.
 _Conda_, originally developed by [Anaconda](https://anaconda.org/), is a package manager and environment manager that simplifies the creation, distribution, and management of software environments containing different packages and dependencies.
 It is known for its cross-platform compatibility and ease of use.
-**_Mamba_** is a more recent and high-performance alternative to _Conda_.
+_Mamba_ is a more recent and high-performance alternative to _Conda_.
-While it maintains compatibility with Conda's package and environment management capabilities, _Mamba_ is designed for faster dependency resolution and installation, making it a better choice nowadays.
+While it maintains compatibility with _Conda_'s package and environment management capabilities, _Mamba_ is designed for faster dependency resolution and installation, making it a better choice nowadays.

 One of the strengths of using _Mamba_ to manage your software is that you can have different versions of your software installed alongside each other, organised in **environments**.
-Organising software packages into environments is extremely useful, as it allows to have a _reproducible_ set of software versions that you can use and resuse in your projects.
+Organising software packages into environments is extremely useful, as it allows to have a _reproducible_ set of software versions that you can use and reuse in your projects.

 For example, imagine you are working on two projects with different software requirements:

-- Project A: requires Python 3.7, NumPy 1.15, and scikit-learn 0.20, among other libraries.
+- Project A: requires Python 3.7, NumPy 1.15, and scikit-learn 0.20.
 - Project B: requires Python 3.9, the latest version of NumPy, and TensorFlow 2.0.

 If you don't use environments, you would need to install and maintain these packages globally on your system.
 This can lead to several issues:

-- Version conflicts: different projects may require different versions of the same library.
+- **Version conflicts:** different projects may require different versions of the same library.
 For example, Project A might not be compatible with the latest NumPy, while Project B needs it.
-- Dependency chaos: as your projects grow, you might install numerous packages, and they could interfere with each other, causing unexpected errors or instability.
+- **Dependency chaos:** as your projects grow, you might install numerous packages, and they could interfere with each other, causing unexpected errors or instability.
-- Difficulty collaborating: sharing your code with colleagues or collaborators becomes complex because they may have different versions of packages installed, leading to compatibility issues.
+- **Difficulty collaborating:** sharing your code with colleagues or collaborators becomes complex because they may have different versions of packages installed, leading to compatibility issues.

 ![Illustration of _Conda_/_Mamba_ environments.
 Each environment is isolated from the others (effectively in its own folder), so different versions of the packages can be installed for distinct projects or parts of a long analysis pipeline.](images/conda_environments.svg)